Learning to write an essay. Zhilin and Kostylin (comparative characteristics of heroes)

 General

-The officers served in the Caucasus, both were captured, both wrote a letter to send a ransom, participated in the escape.
+Officers who served in the Caucasus, both were captured, both wrote a letter asking for a ransom to be sent, and took part in the escape.

 Difference